prnv28/Linearlayout/README.txt

-this is code for intent and linearlayout basix=cs in android.
+this is code for intent and linearlayout basics in android.